nickbnf/glogg/3rdparty/xxhash/xxhsum.1.md

 * `-b`:
   Benchmark mode.
 See [EXAMPLES](#EXAMPLES) for details.

+* `-b#`:
+  Specify ID of variant to be tested.
+  Multiple variants can be selected, separated by a ',' comma.

 * `-B`<BLOCKSIZE>:
   Only useful for benchmark mode (`-b`).
 See [EXAMPLES](#EXAMPLES) for details.